panzerdp/dmitripavlutin.com/posts/175-react-comments/index.md

 `// message prop requires a string` was added just before the JSX tag as a regular JavaScript comment.

-That's my preferred way to comment in JSX because I don't have to use the verbose syntax `{/* message prop requires a string */}`.
+That's a shorter way to comment in JSX because you don't have to use the verbose syntax `{/* message prop requires a string */}`.

-JavaScript's `/* Comment */` also works if you have text to split into multiple lines:
+JavaScript's `/* Comment */` also works if you have text to split the comment into multiple lines:

 ```jsx
 function MyComponent() {